Taliban kill mastermind of suicide bombing at Kabul airport

+But in the past few days, U.S. intelligence confirmed “with high confidence” that the Islamic State leader had been killed, a senior administration official said Tuesday.
+The officials spoke on condition of anonymity to discuss intelligence matters.

+Late Tuesday night, Pentagon press secretary Brig.
+Gen. Patrick Ryder issued a statement confirming that the plotter had been killed by the Taliban.
+“The United States was not involved in this operation,” Ryder said.

-Over the weekend, the U.S. military began to inform families of the 11 Marines, the sailor and the soldier killed in the blast at Abbey Gate during the chaotic U.S. withdrawal from Afghanistan.
-And those family members shared the information in a private group messaging chat, according to the mother of another Marine.
+Over the weekend, the U.S. military began to inform the parents of the 11 Marines, the sailor and the soldier who were killed in the blast at Abbey Gate, and they shared the information in a private group messaging chat.
+The father of one of the Marines said the death of his son’s killer brings little comfort.

-The account from the families to The Associated Press was confirmed by three U.S. officials and a senior congressional aide, who spoke on condition of anonymity to discuss details that had not yet been made public.

-The IS leader, whose identity has not yet been released, was killed in southern Afghanistan in early April as the Taliban conducted a series of operations against the Islamic State group, according to one of the officials.
-The Taliban at the time were not aware of the identity of the person they killed, the official added.
+“Whatever happens, it’s not going to bring Taylor back and I understand that,” Darin Hoover, the father of Staff Sgt.
+Darin Taylor Hoover, said in a phone call with The Associated Press.
+“About the only thing his mom and I can do now is be an advocate for him.
+All we want is the truth.
+And we’re not getting it.
+That’s the frustrating part.”

+Hoover said he and his son’s mother, Kelly Henson, have spent the past year and a half grieving his death and praying for accountability from the Biden administration for the handling of the withdrawal.

 Hoover is among a group of 12 Gold Star families that have kept in touch since the bombing, supporting one another and sharing information through the messaging chat.
 The chat was created by Cheryl Rex, the mother of Marine Lance Cpl.
 Dylan Merola, who died in the blast.